This Billionaire’s Secret Could

 When these skeletons appear, they’re sending share prices down 20% or much more – which, again, completely defeats the point of buying for income in the first place.

-We don’t see this as an either/or choice.
-Rather, there is safe yield out there, with potential appreciation to boot, but it requires a different way of thinking about the market.
+This isn’t an either/or choice.
+There is safe, meaningful yield out there, with potential appreciation to boot, but it requires a different way of thinking about the market.

 It requires what’s known as “Second-Level Thinking.”

-Enter renowned value investor Howard Marks, probably the richest and smartest money manager that individual investors have never heard of.
+Back to Howard Marks, the intrepid billionaire I mentioned earlier.
+He’s probably the richest and smartest money manager that most individual investors have never heard of.

-He’s the chief of Oaktree Capital Group (OAK) – which has a cool $100 billion under management.
+The firm he and his colleagues started back in 1995 is Oaktree Capital Group (OAK) – which today has a cool $100 billion under management.

 And his four decades of investment experience have earned him a regular spot on Forbes’ World Billionaires list for several years running.

 Though you may not know him, Marks is well known among investment insiders – not only for his giant returns, but also for his prescient writing.
-He publishes regular commentary in his Oaktree Memos – which are read religiously by many of the greatest investors in the world, including Warren Buffett himself.
+He publishes regular commentary in his Oaktree Memos – which are read religiously by many of the greatest investors in the world.

-I highly recommend reading these Oaktree Memos when you have a chance, but the most interesting thing about Marks is hidden in a chapter of his excellent book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
-It's a work that won acclaim from legendary investors Joel Greenblatt, Jeremy Grantham, Seth Klarman, and even Warren Buffett.
+What I find fascinating about Marks, however, is outlined in an obscure chapter of his excellent book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
+It’s a work that won acclaim from legendary investors Joel Greenblatt, Jeremy Grantham, Seth Klarman, and even Warren Buffett.

 And the typical dividend seeker’s first-level thinking: If you’re looking for yield, and you find a stock paying 5%, you should likewise buy it for income.

-But everyone is doing this, in one form or another.
-Growth, value, dividends–all investors look at the same data.
+The problem, he says, is that everyone is already doing this in one form or another.
+Growth, value, dividends – all investors look at the same data.

 Marks introduces what he calls “second-level thinking” with a few examples:

-When investors accept higher risk in hopes of higher return, their entire thinking is flawed, according to Marks.
+According to Marks, when investors accept higher risk in hopes of higher return, their entire thinking is flawed.
 He explains: “If riskier investments could be counted on to return more – they wouldn’t be riskier!”

 Instead, he believes “investments that appear riskier have to appear to offer higher returns, or nobody will make (invest in) them.
 But that doesn’t mean it has to come true.”